Slow growth of quantum magic in disorder-free Stark many-body localization: Numerical results

-Finally, we examine the relationship between nonstabilizerness and entanglement through parametric plots of the time evolution in the $(S_{L/2},M_2)$ plane.
-For the $Y$-polarized initial state at fixed $L\!=\!10$, the trajectories for different SMBL tilts largely fall onto a single-valued curve, which is well described by Eq.~\eqref{eq:log_growth} [Fig.~\ref{fig3}(c)].
-For random Bloch product states, the raw trajectories show systematic offsets as $F$ is varied; however, after rescaling $M_2 \to M_2/f(F)$ with an $L$-independent factor $f(F)$, the data collapse improves and the common relation is again captured by Eq.~\eqref{eq:log_growth} [Fig.~\ref{fig3}(d)].
-This indicates that in the SMBL regime the growth of entanglement and the generation of nonstabilizerness remain tightly correlated, while the quantitative mapping can be modified by initial-state structure and tilt strength in a way that can be partially absorbed into a simple rescaling.
+Finally, we examine the relationship between magic and entanglement through parametric plots of time evolution in the $(S_{L/2},M_2)$ plane.
+For the $|\Psi_Y\rangle$ initial state at fixed $L=10$, the trajectories for different tilts broadly fall onto a single-valued curve that is well described by Eq.~\eqref{eq:log_growth} [Fig.~\ref{fig3}(c)].
+For random Bloch product states, the raw trajectories show systematic offsets as $F$ is varied; after rescaling $M_2\to M_2/f(F)$ with an $L$-independent factor $f(F)$, the data collapse improves, and the common relation is again captured by Eq.~\eqref{eq:log_growth} [Fig.~\ref{fig3}(d)].
+This indicates that, in the SMBL regime, the growth of entanglement and the generation of magic remain tightly correlated.
+In contrast, the initial-state structure and tilt strength modify the quantitative mapping in a way that a simple rescaling cannot fully account for.

-In a nutshell, we demonstrate that stronger tilts generically slow down the growth of $M_2(t)$ and can reduce its long-time plateau; the saturation scaling is strongly initial-state dependent, with a pronounced volume-to-area-law like crossover for the $Z$-polarized state at large $F$; and the long-time behaviors of $\Delta M_2$ and $S_{L/2}$ jointly support a crossover from ETH-like to SMBL-like dynamics, alongside a clear functional relation between $M_2$ and $S_{L/2}$ in the SMBL regime.
+In summary, stronger tilts generically slow down the growth of $M_2(t)$ and can reduce its long-time plateau; the saturation scaling is strongly initial-state dependent, with pronounced suppression for $Z$-polarized initial states at large $F$; and long-time behaviors of $\Delta M_2$ and $S_{L/2}$ consistently support a crossover from ETH-like to Stark-localized dynamics, alongside a clear functional relation between $M_2$ and $S_{L/2}$ in the SMBL regime.